 Mergers, Acquisitions and Divestments

 GE Healthcare has made a number of strategic acquisitions in recent years to expand its operations in key product areas, including health care IT and molecular diagnostics.
-In early 2014 it agreed to pay some $1 billion for Thermo Fisher's cell culture, gene modulation, and magnetic beads businesses.
+In early 2014 it paid some $1 billion for Thermo Fisher's cell culture, gene modulation, and magnetic beads businesses.
 It's also strengthening its software, data, and analytics business in 2014 by buying Wisconsin-based API Healthcare, a healthcare workforce management software and analytics expert.
 Also in 2014, the company sold its Breas Medical unit (ventilatiors, sleep apnea products) to the private investment firm PBM Capital Group.

 In 2012 it expanded its genetic testing operations through the purchase of nucleic acid sequencing firm SeqWright; the firm also widened its women's health ultrasound system offerings through the purchase of U-Systems.
 And in 2011 the company bolstered its life science offerings when it acquired PAA Laboratories, a global provider of cell culture lab supplies, and Applied Precision, a maker of cellular imaging technologies for pharmaceutical and biological research labs.